iirellav/Epoch/README.md

 Before you build you should know about the configurations. `Debug` runs really slow and is only used for debugging, `Release` is the main config used for development. `Dist` is used to build fully optimized buildes that runs without the console, not used for developement except for testing purposes.

+There is one more thing we need to do before we can build and run, and that is to manually build the `Epoch-ScriptCore`.
+This is bevouse it isn't used as a dependency and there for doesn't get built with the rest 0of the project.
+Just right-click on the `Solution Explorer -> Core -> Epoch-ScriptCore` and press `Build`.

+You can now build and run the engine/editor.